LeelooMina/LeelooMina/README.md

 I like to help ideas come to life.

 - :books: Currently attending CodeFi CodeLabs' Front End Development course.
-- :pencil2: Constantly looking for my next big project.
+- :pencil2: Always looking for the next big project.

 <!--